Josephine Tilden: Life

 After purchase, Tilden in turn offered this land and the buildings that were on it to the University of Minnesota.
 Despite the entreaties of Professor Conway MacMillan and Tilden, the university refused to take responsibility for land in a different country.
 MacMillan resigned over this issue.
 Although the station was shut down in 1907, Tilden's enthusiasm was not dampened, and she went on to lead research expeditions to the South Pacific, and continued collecting and writing long after her retirement.
 The Minnesota Seaside Station was replaced by the more local Lake Itasca Forestry and Biological Station in northern Minnesota in 1909.
 The following year, and despite not having a doctorate, Tilden was made a full professor of the University of Minnesota.

 She also published the Algae of Minnesota in 1910 which covered "The Myxophyceae of North America and adjacent regions including Central America, Greenland, Bermuda, the West Indies and Hawaii".
 An academic review of her book by George Francis Atkinson noted that the work was gathered together in one place, but it welcomed a second volume that might make a "thorough and critical study of this material, comparing it with type material" then it will be a "valuable contribution to American Algology".

 Tilden traveled widely especially around the Pacific Ocean to gather dried plants.
 During 1909 and 1910 Tilden undertook a trip to the South Pacific accompanied by a fellow Professor of Botany Ethel Winifred B. Chase and a botanist friend of Ethel's, Bernice Leland.
 The women amassed a scientifically significant collection of botanical specimens during their trip.
 Later Tilden went on to organize a trip around the world for ten students whose sole purpose was to gather algae and other samples.
+Participants in this expedition included Caroline M. Crosby, Laurence A. Doore, Thomas T. Earle, Paul J. Philson, Arthur and Violet Nash, Irl and Vesta Warnock as well as Laurence and Matilda Jones.
 Tilden charged the students to accompany her and even obtained loans and grants to fund the travel.
 The trip caused Tilden to gain a reputation for a lack of integrity.
 She never obtained formal permission for the trip and although she directed unbudgeted items to the university, one of the loans she undertook was never repaid.
 It is said that on her return she was asked "to retire".